ccp5UK/dl-poly/documentation/source/UserManual/data_files/input_files.rst

    dynamics and small stepping (default :math:`Max(k_{core-shell})/2`) to expensive force evaluations.

 #.
+The dielectric constant relative to vacuum, :math:`\epsilon`, is set
+   using the **coul_dielectric_constant** directive and defaults to a value of 1, i.e. the value for vacuum.
+An alternative approach (and preferred for simulations specifying quantities in DPD units) is to specify a non-zero Bjerrum length :math:`\lambda_B` using the **coul_bjerrum_length** directive, which is used along with the system temperature to determine the dielectric constant [1]_.

+#.
 The choice of reaction field electrostatics (directive **coul_method
    reaction_field**) relies on the specification of the relative dielectric constant external to the cavity.
-This is specified by the **coul_dielectric_constant** directive.
+This is specified by either one of the **coul_dielectric_constant** or **coul_bjerrum_length** directives.

 #.
-DL_POLY_4 uses two different potential cutoffs.
+DL_POLY_5 uses two different potential cutoffs.
 These are as follows:

    #. :math:`r_{\rm cut}` - the universal cutoff set by **cutoff**.
 It
       applies to the real space part of the electrostatics calculations